orisai/exceptions/docs/README.md

 Enforcement is achieved via static analysis.
 Officially supported are [PHPStan exception rules](#phpstan-exception-rules) but other tools may support that as well.
-Only requirement is to configure thrown `CheckedException` to be either catched or added into method signature.
+Only requirement is to configure thrown `CheckedException` to be either caught or added into method signature.

 This approach will not work in case code is not called directly and caller don't know which code will be executed.
 Usual cases where this happens are controller actions executed by router, events dispatched by event dispatcher or message